Yaskawa-Global/SmartPendantSDK/docs/en/smart-packager.md

 This is a guide to using the Smart Packager.

 First, obtain Smart Packager for Linux by contacting Yaskawa.
-Windows users may ask for a VirtualBox image launch.

 ## Concepts